SCRT-HQ/VaporShell/docs/glossary/New-VSKinesisAnalyticsApplication.md

----
-layout: glossary
-title: New-VSKinesisAnalyticsApplication
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSKinesisAnalyticsApplication

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application resource to the template
+Adds an AWS::KinesisAnalytics::Application resource to the template.
+The AWS::KinesisAnalytics::Application resource creates an Amazon Kinesis Data Analytics application.
+For more information, see the Amazon Kinesis Data Analytics Developer Guide: /kinesisanalytics/latest/dev/what-is.html.

 ## SYNTAX